cdrummey216/whoami/README.md

 The human body, as a category, is the result the echo's progression through time (ie evolution).
 The mind and its processes of thought and feeling are tethered to reality by the body.
-Therefore, the physical mechanisms that are at the root of these processes are the lens through which humanity experiences reality. human nature, therefore, is a reflection of the echo.
+Therefore, the physical mechanisms that are at the root of these processes are the lens through which humanity experiences reality.
+Human nature, therefore, is a reflection of the echo.

 Human nature is a duality and balance is the ideal.
--Understand/communicate
--Know/feel
--Order/harmony
--Love/desire
+ Markup : - Understand/Communicate
+              - To understand oneself, others, or to be understood is a fundamental need.
+Communication is the means for understanding.
+          - Know/feel
+              - To know is to have experienced something real.
+To feel is to believe when knowing is not possible.
+          - Order/harmony
+              - Order is the need to organize and solve.
+Harmony is order with good intent.
+          - Love/desire
+              - Love is trust when understanding is not possible, because the need to understand and be understood is undeniable.

 # AN EXTERNAL FOUNDATION FOR KNOWLEDGE, OR "I"